 Conducting engagements include Birtwistle’s The Minotaur for ROH, Covent Garden, Cosi fan tutte, Carmen and Glanert’s Caligula ENO and concert performances with the London Philharmonic, Philharmonia, CBSO, RLPO, BBC Symphony, BBC Scottish Symphony, BBC National Orchestra of Wales, Scottish Chamber Orchestra, Birmingham Contemporary Music Group, Netherlands Chamber Orchestra, DSO Berlin and at the BBC Proms with both BBC NOW and Britten Sinfonia.
 He opened the 2012 Aldeburgh Festival with performances of Oliver Knussen’s Where the Wild Things Are and Higglety Pigglety Pop! in celebration of the composer’s 60th birthday.

-Recent and forthcoming engagements include the Chamber Orchestra of Europe, the Bavarian Radio Symphony Orchestra, the Bamberg Symphony Orchestra, a German tour with the Junge Deutsche Philharmonie, the Residentie Orchestra, Hague, the BBC Symphony and BBC Scottish Symphony orchestras and appearances as soloist/director in Mozart’s Piano Concerto No. 9 with the Royal Northern Sinfonia, Ulster Orchestra, Bergen Philharmonic and City of Birmingham Symphony Orchestra.
+Recent and forthcoming engagements include the Chamber Orchestra of Europe, the Bavarian Radio Symphony Orchestra, the Netherlands Radio Philharmonic, Bamberg Symphony Orchestra, a German tour with the Junge Deutsche Philharmonie, the Residentie Orchestra, Hague, the BBC Symphony and BBC Scottish Symphony orchestras and appearances as soloist/director in Mozart’s Piano Concerto No. 9 with the Royal Northern Sinfonia, Ulster Orchestra, Bergen Philharmonic and City of Birmingham Symphony Orchestra.
 He presented his Echo and Narcissus at the 2014 Aldeburgh Festival and his orchestral work Études-Tableaux. was premiered in Cleveland in January 2015 and in London (under Ryan’s baton) in February 2015.
 Echo and Narcissus had its London premiere at Wigmore Hall in May 2016.

 Most recently Ryan Wigglesworth conducted the premiere of his first opera The Winter’s Tale for English National Opera, directed by Rory Kinnear, in February 2017 and in May 2017 his latest orchestral commission was premeiered by the Royal Concertgebouw Orchestra, also under his baton.
 He opened the 2017 Aldeburgh Festival with performances of A Midsummer Night’s Dream to celebrate the 50th anniversary of Snape Maltings Concrt Hall.
+He is Composer-in-Residence at the 2018 Grafenegg Festival where he will present a new work for soprano and orchestra in a programme with Bruckner 9.
+2019 will include debuts in Vienna, Tokyo and Melbourne.

 Born in Yorkshire, he studied at New College, Oxford and the Guildhall School of Music & Drama.
 Between 2007-9 he was a Lecturer at Cambridge University where he was also a Fellow of Corpus Christi College.